alco/numspell/doc/Developer-Introduction.md

 The **listparse** submodule allows you to define such rules using a template string that will act upon a list and transform its elements according to those rules.
-See the submodule's docstring and the _TemplateSyntax.md_ file for the detailed information on the subject.
+See the submodule's docstring and the [[Template Syntax]] page for the detailed information on the subject.